-The S&P 500 calculator is on the previous page.
-This page is general introductory info describing the 4% Rule, the S&P 500, the general market, bonds, Bear markets, taxes, etc. Stuff about the market that you should know.
-My interest in the calculator was what about about the 4% Rule for a 100% stock fund like the S&P 500?
+The S&P 500 calculator is on the previous page, and its calculations include past fund survivability of withdrawals.
+My interest was about how appropriate is the 4% Rule for a 100% stock fund like the S&P 500? (as opposed to a balanced fund with bonds?)
+This page is the general introductory info describing the 4% Rule, the S&P 500, the general market, bonds, Bear markets, taxes, etc. This is some market stuff that you should know.

 |S&P 500 Weighting|